Every lender uses different parameters to issue a loan amount to borrower.

-Other changes that could scare your card issuer is taking cash advances or even using your cards at businesses that could indicate current or future money stress, such as a pawnshop or a divorce attorney.
+Other changes that could scare your card issuer is taking cash advances or even using your cards at businesses that could indicate current or future money stress, such as a pawn shop or a divorce attorney.

-You just don’t want to do anything that would indicate risk for your credit worthiness.
+You just don’t want to do anything that would indicate risk for your creditworthiness.

-7. Demonstrate Reliability of Bill Payment
+7. Demonstrate the Reliability of Bill Payment

-Although your credit report does not include information about your payment of utility bills (electricity, water or gas) or phone bills (home, mobile and internet) in general, it is important to pay these bills when they’re due.
+Although your credit report does not include information about your payment of utility bills (electricity, water or gas) or phone bills (home, mobile, and internet) in general, it is important to pay these bills when they’re due.

-If you don’t make payment on these services in due time, your credit provider may refer your debt to a debt collector or report your debt to a credit reporting agency, asking them to record the default on your credit report.
+If you don’t make a payment on these services in due time, your credit provider may refer your debt to a debt collector or report your debt to a credit reporting agency, asking them to record the default on your credit report.

 8. Keep an Eye on Your Credit Utilization Ratio

 Try not to use your credit card for everything.
-It is better to keep the credit utilization ratio of credit card up to 30% or lesser.
+It is better to keep the credit utilization ratio of a credit card up to 30% or lesser.

 By doing this, there will be a positive impact on your CIBIL or credit score.
 Keeping your monthly due balances low will reflect a healthy CIBIL or credit score.